joshuaeckroth/csci201-website/notes/vm.markdown

 return
 ```

 The steps below undo all the pushes that were performed when the function was called (see section above, "function calls").
+For a diagram, see slide 17 of [the book authors' slides](http://www.nand2tetris.org/lectures/PDF/lecture%2008%20virtual%20machine%20II.pdf).

 Note, the return value from the function is on the top of the stack, currently.
 Also note that `ARG` points to the location in memory with the first argument from the original function call that is being returned from, so `ARG+1` will be the final stack pointer after returning (`ARG+1` because we'll leave the return value on the stack).